splunk/splunk-operator/docs/Examples.md

 easy to create and manage clustered deployments of Splunk Enterprise.
-Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use clustered `Indexer` and `SearchHead` resources in favor of `Standalone`, unless you have a specific reason not to.
+Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources in favor of `Standalone`, unless you have a specific reason not to.

 To remove the resources created from this example, run